IvettePCortez/learning-journal/README.md

 LJ Code 201 - Day 6

 Today I learned that what Brandy said the first day of class was ABSOLUTELY correct.
 I fell deep into that pit of despair later in the afternoon when I was unable to log my functions onto the browser.
 The more shuffling about I did with my code, the more it seemed to break, and the less I felt capable of what I am learning.
 There were many helpers along the way, yet nothing really seemed to sink in fully - how frustrating!
 Later in the evening, I realized that I had been really hungry for a while.
 In realizing this, I packed up my belongings, walked to my car, drove to PCC to pig out on some pumpkin ravioli and cherry tomatoes, went home, and - EUREKA! - my Id tags were off, thus rendering my code useless.
 After making those fixes, code works (sort of).
 Moral of the story... ravioli save the day!

+LJ Code 201 - Day 9

+Today I learned to listen to myself.
+I had my site working relatively well, my table had the data and, while it was a bit off cells, it was present and visible.
+My brain was fried and I knew I needed to take a break, submit what I had and go on my way - it was the right thing to do.
+I did not do the right thing.
+I stayed, tried to make it "perfect"... and now, I have a missing table.
+It is infuriating, because I knew I had to rest.
+I knew that I could no longer code.
+I didn't listen.
+Now I have to debug.
+Again.

+Note to self: Listen to yourself!